Sheikh-H/blog/_posts/2025-12-13-thinking-of-studying-coding.md

 Be patient with yourself.

+Most successful people follow a *lifestyle* of constantly revisiting topics, doing exams, and learning new topics.

+I'm far from successful, but I know why it works.

 # Where Should You Begin?

 Once the foundations are in place, the obvious question becomes:

 **What language should I start with?**

-For me, the answer was clear: Python.
+For me, the answer was clear: **Python**.

 I had previously learned **C#** and other object-oriented languages during college and university, but Python felt like the missing piece — the language that finally *clicked*.